Employee Uniforms

 Employee uniforms as a savings and investment tool

-• Employee benefit.
-Purchasing uniforms doesn’t have to be just a line item expense.
+Purchasing employee uniforms doesn't have to be just a line-item expense.
 It can become an investment in your company and employees.
-This results in your employees saving money, by not having to buy work clothes and this ties back into fostering that “we are a team” environment too.

-• Protect workers from hazardous work conditions.
-In many industries, like construction and oil and gas, uniforms go above and beyond branding and into employee safety.
-On a construction site, where heavy machinery is present, uniforms with high visibility tape is a must.
-Adding that extra precaution and ensuring your men are visible at all times.
-While O&G workers may also use hi-vis clothing, you will also see them wearing flame resistant clothing, also known as FR clothing.
-These type of garments are made from fabrics that are made to self extinguish if there is a flash fire, electrical arc flash or any other forms of combustible fire.
+In many industries, like construction and oil and gas, uniforms go above and beyond branding and fit in to employee safety.
+On a construction site, where heavy machinery is present, uniforms with high-visibility tape is a must.
+Adding that extra precaution and making sure your team is visible at all times is critical.

-• Improve security around your business locations.
-Safety and being easily identifiable plays an important role with many businesses and organizations, in today’s world.
+Beyond safety, being easily identifiable for security plays an important role with many businesses and organizations in today's world.
 A good example of this would be a college or university, where maintenance staff are working in and around the campus.
-Ensuring the staff is outfitted in a uniform helps the students and staff to easily identify who and who isn’t an employee and adds a small piece of mind for your student body.
+Making sure the staff is outfitted in a uniform helps secure the campus.
+Students and staff can easily identify who is and who isn't an employee and adds a small peace of mind for your student body.

-Whatever your reason, an employee uniform can be an asset to your employees and your organization.
+Whatever you're doing now, an employee uniform can be an asset to your employees and your organization.
 Whether that reason is to foster a team-like atmosphere, build a stronger brand equity or for safety and security.

 New call-to-action